Developer Guide - DataVault¶

 A data vault will lock itself after a certain period of inactivity (depending on the policy) but only when one of its methods that require an unlocked vault is invoked.
 Locking after a timeout therefore does not happen automatically.
 This is because the library intends to hand this responsibility to the application developer instead of maintaining a watchdog in the background.

-If you'd like to see what the current state of the data vault is, just poke it with the
+If you'd like to see what the current state of the data vault is, just poke it by reading the

 The data vault destroys itself if it is attempted to be unlocked with the wrong password too many times.
 The application needs to prepare for this event any time when unlocking the vault with